-Current evidence is insufficient to support intermittent pneumatic compression for treatment of peripheral artery disease.
-A joint guideline of the Society for Vascular Surgery, European Society for Vascular Surgery, and World Federation of Vascular Societies (Conte, 2019) recommended intermittent pneumatic compression in carefully selected patients (e.g., those with rest pain or minor tissue loss) in whom revascularization was not possible.
-Their recommendations were based on the results of a systematic review that identified one low-quality nonrandomized trial suggesting an association between intermittent pneumatic compression and reduced risk of amputation (odds ratio 0.14, 95% confidence interval 0.04 to 0.55).
-Both Conte (2019) and Abu Dabrh (2015) called for confirmation in experimental studies.
+Current professional guidelines offer limited support for intermittent pneumatic compression in treating peripheral artery disease.
+The joint guideline from the Society for Vascular Surgery, European Society for Vascular Surgery, and World Federation of Vascular Societies (Conte, 2019) recommended intermittent pneumatic compression only for carefully selected patients with conditions such as rest pain or minor tissue loss in whom revascularization was not possible.
+These recommendations derived from a systematic review identifying one low-quality nonrandomized trial suggesting an association between intermittent pneumatic compression and reduced amputation risk (odds ratio 0.14, 95% confidence interval 0.04 to 0.55).
+Both Conte (2019) and Abu Dabrh (2015) emphasized the need for confirmation through experimental studies.

-The American College of Cardiology/American Heart Association guideline (Gerhard-Herman, 2017) issued a weak recommendation for intermittent pneumatic compression to augment wound healing or ameliorate severe ischemic rest pain based on evidence from a systematic review by Moran (2015), which included two controlled before-and-after studies and six case series.
-Moran (2015) found some improvement in limb salvage, wound healing, and pain management, but the high risk of bias in these studies prevented determination of a true treatment effect.
-Both Gerhard-Herman (2017) and Moran (2015) acknowledge the need for higher quality evidence to confirm a clinical role.
+The American College of Cardiology/American Heart Association guideline (Gerhard-Herman, 2017) issued a weak recommendation for intermittent pneumatic compression to augment wound healing or ameliorate severe ischemic rest pain.
+This recommendation was based on evidence from a systematic review by Moran (2015), which incorporated two controlled before-and-after studies and six case series.
+While Moran (2015) found some improvement in limb salvage, wound healing, and pain management, the high risk of bias in included studies prevented determination of a true treatment effect.
+Both Gerhard-Herman (2017) and Moran (2015) acknowledged the need for higher-quality evidence to confirm clinical utility.